Ajou University: Symbol

-The Statue of Pioneer is the symbol of Ajou University.
-It is located at the school's main entrance.
+The Statue of Pioneer, located at the school's main entrance, is the symbol of Ajou University.

 Central Library

 In order to contribute to the learning, cultivation and research of students and faculty members through the collection, accumulation and distribution of information, the Central Library was established on March 15, 1973.
 It was opened together with the opening of the prefecture elementary and junior college.
 At the time of opening, there were 120 seats of the first floor of the main building.
-From April 12, 1973, 1,272 books were purchased with one librarian.
-In 1983, Daewoo Group Kim Dae-woo, chairman of the Daewoo Group, donated 5 billion won to renovate the Central Library.
+From April 12, 1973, 1,272 books were purchased.
+In 1983, Kim Dae-woo, the chairman of the Daewoo Group, donated 5 billion won to renovate the Central Library.
 The new total floor space was 4,026 pyeong.
-On October 16, 2017, the entire library on the second floor was converted into a community lounge through remodeling.
-In addition, on the first floor, the space that was previously used for the corridor was expanded to build a café, allowing rest space and convenience facilities.
+On October 16, 2017, the entire second floor was remodeled into a community lounge, and the space that was previously used for the corridor on the first floor was expanded to build a café, rest area, and convenience facilities.

 Dining halls

-The campus is mainly served by two large cafeterias and many minor restaurants.
-The biggest restaurant is close to the dormitories and is called the Dormitory Restaurant.
+The campus is mainly served by two large cafeterias and small restaurants.
+The Dormitory Restaurant is close to the dormitories and is the biggest restaurant.
 It has two floors and serves both Korean and Western style foods with a daily rotating menu.
-The second biggest restaurant is called the Student Restaurant, and is located in the Student Union building.
+The second biggest restaurant is called the Student Restaurant, located in the Student Union building.
 There are also smaller restaurants in Paldal hall, Dasan hall and Jonghap Hall.

 Dormitories

-There are five big dormitories on campus: Nam-jae dormitory, Yong-Ji dormitory, Hwa-hong dormitory, Kwang-Gyu dormitory and the newly built International dormitory.
-Nam-jae and Yong-ji dormitories are exclusively boys' dormitories while Kwang-gyu is a girls' dormitory.
-Hwa-hong houses both males and females (on separate floors; girls' floors are female-keycard access only) and is one of two dormitories open to foreigners as exchange students or regular students.
-The other one open for foreigners is the newly built International dormitory.
-Except for Hwa-hong and International dormitory, all the dormitories have rooms with four occupants each.
-International and Hwa-hong have two-bed and four-bed rooms.
-They also have single rooms for visiting professors.
+There are five big dormitories on campus: Nam-jae dormitory, Yong-Ji dormitory, Hwa-hong dormitory, Kwang-Gyu dormitory, and the newly built International dormitory.
+Nam-jae and Yong-ji dormitories are exclusively boys dormitories, while Kwang-gyu is a girls dormitory.
+Hwa-hong houses both males and females (on separate floors; girls' floors are female-keycard access only) and is open to foreigners as exchange students or regular students, along with the International dormitory.
+Except for Hwa-hong and International dormitory, all the dormitories house four occupants in each room.
+International and Hwa-hong have two-bed rooms, four-bed rooms, and single rooms for visiting professors.